Top 7 of Poland’s Hot Springs

 Nearby Amenities: 5 stars - Spa services, restaurants, historical sites in Jelenia Góra within walking distance.

-History: Among numerous visitors who stayed at Ladek for curing, was John Quincy Adams, the sixth President of the United States.
+Among numerous visitors who stayed at Ladek (pronounced ‘Londeck’) for curing, was John Quincy Adams, the sixth President of the United States.
 He declared at the end of his visit in Ladek: “I have never seen a spa, the location and appearance of which would be as much favourable to health preservation and restoring as Ladek.”

-Untamed Beauty: Surrounded by lush forests and cascading waterfalls, Ladek Spa offers a serene escape.
+Surrounded by lush forests and cascading waterfalls, Ladek Spa offers a serene escape.
 Relax in charming bathhouses and open-air pools, soaking in the breathtaking mountain scenery.

 Mineral Symphony: The waters are rich in sulfur, sodium, and calcium, offering potential benefits for skin conditions, respiratory issues, and muscle relaxation.